Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 # Deploying Embedded Terraform Configurations

-This scenario enables you to use deploy resources using Terraform configurations in the Embotics® Commander® service catalog.
+This scenario enables you to use deploy resources using Terraform configurations in the Snow® Commander® service catalog.
 It includes an optional approval workflow that uses the output of the Terraform plan command.

 ## Changelog